stevenroose/asn1/README.md

 CHOICE types.

-By default and for convenience the package uses DER for encoding and BER for encoding.
-However, it's possible to use a Context object to set the desired encoding and decoding rules and other options.
+By default and for convenience the package uses DER for encoding and BER for decoding.
+However it's possible to use a Context object to set the desired encoding and decoding rules as well other options.

 Restrictions:

 - BER allows STRING types, such as OCTET STRING and BIT STRING, to be encoded as constructed types containing inner elements that should be concatenated to form the complete string.
-The package does not support that, but in the future decoding of constructed strings should be added.
+The package does not support that, but in the future decoding of constructed strings should be included.

 ## Usage